Institut Barcelona d'Estudis Internacionals: Previous research programmes

-Research programmes were focused in three areas: Global Governance, Networks and Institutions in a Global Economy, and Security, Power and Multilateralism in a Global World.
+Research programmers were focused in three areas: Global Governance, Networks and Institutions in a Global Economy, and Security, Power and Multilateralism in a Global World.
 The research projects are funded mostly through competitive calls for papers from the European Commission, the Government of Spain, the Catalan Government and other public and private institutions.
 Since 2008, IBEI has obtained funding for around thirty research projects.

 IBEI pays particular attention to the existing challenges to be overthrown for a more balanced and multipolar international system.
 The scientific production of the institute is focused on connecting the interests and concerns of today's society with the dynamics of globalization and internationalization.
-Likewise, IBEI encourages exchange and collaboration with other centers and research professionals in order to promote the production and dissemination of quality research.
+Likewise, IBEI encourages exchange and collaboration with other centers and research professionals to promote the production and dissemination of quality research.

 IBEI has also conducted research projects with international teams such as CONSENSUS, EUCROSS, BEUCITIZEN, TRANSCRISIS (funded by the European Commission), EU-PERFORM, EUMARR or GLOBALDEMOS (funded by the Government of Spain).
 IBEI has a series of working papers that disseminate academic papers representing work in progress.
 Every two years, IBEI publishes a research report with its activities and research results.